How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Table of Contents

 WireGuard is a modern designed VPN that uses the latest cryptography for stronger security, is very lightweight, and is relatively easy to set up once you understand how it functions in OPNsense.
-I found setting up WireGuard in OPNsense to be more difficult than I anticipated when I was first learning how to properly configure the service.
-It seemed to be more difficult than configuring OpenVPN even though there are fewer options to configure in WireGuard (since WireGuard takes care of many details behind the scenes).

-WireGuard is similar to a SSH server that is configured to use keys since only devices which share their cryptographic keys with one another are able to connect via an encrypted tunnel.
-The WireGuard protocol is designed to only respond to clients which present a valid key so WireGuard cannot be port scanned like other services since it requires authentication before any response is sent.
-That is a nice security benefit of WireGuard.
-Here is a quote from the WireGuard documentation:
+WireGuard is similar to a SSH server configured to use SSH keys so only devices which share their cryptographic keys with one another are able to communicate via an encrypted tunnel.

 “We require authentication in the first handshake message sent because it does not require allocating any state on the server for potentially unauthentic messages.
 In fact, the server does not even respond at all to an unauthorized client; it is silent and invisible.
 The handshake avoids a denial of service vulnerability created by allowing any state to be created in response to packets that have not yet been authenticated.”

-Devices that connect via WireGuard are referred to as “peer” devices.
-WireGuard uses the terminology of peers and endpoints rather than clients and servers.
-Every device connecting via WireGuard is considered a peer or endpoint.
-Therefore, the WireGuard VPN in OPNsense is simply a peer which other WireGuard-enabled devices (peers) on your network may connect.
-I will refer to the WireGuard installation on OPNsense as the WireGuard server rather than a “peer” to make it more clear which device I am configuring unless I am describing various elements on the user interface so that I am consistent with the terminology used by WireGuard.
+Since every device connecting via WireGuard is considered a peer or endpoint, the WireGuard VPN in OPNsense is simply a peer that other WireGuard devices/peers may connect.
+I will refer to the WireGuard installation on OPNsense as the WireGuard server rather than a “peer” to make it more clear which device I am configuring.
+When I am describing various elements on the user interface, I will use the terminology of “peers” and “endpoints” to be consistent with the terminology used by WireGuard.

 Please keep in mind that in this guide I am describing how to connect securely to your home network remotely via WireGuard in OPNsense and not how to connect OPNsense to an external WireGuard VPN provider such as Mullvad.
-I imagine many of the same concepts apply but your mileage may vary.

 Note

 If your ISP blocks all incoming connections as in the case with CGNAT, you will not be able to directly connect to your home network via WireGuard on OPNsense.
-You will have to consider using a Virtual Private Server (VPS) to create a VPN tunnel or some other means such as Cloudflare Argo tunnels in order to access services on your home network remotely.
+You will have to consider using a Virtual Private Server (VPS) to create a VPN tunnel or some other means such as Cloudflare Tunnel in order to access services on your home network remotely.

-Configure the WireGuard VPN Server
+Configure the WireGuard Server

-After installing the plugin, let us start configuring the WireGuard VPN Server.
 Go to the “VPN > WireGuard” page and click the “Local” tab.
 Click the “+” button to add a new WireGuard server.

 OPNsense WireGuard Server List

-For the “Tunnel Address”, enter a network address such as 10.0.0.1/24.
-The WireGuard interface address will be 10.0.0.1 and the network will fall in the 10.0.0.2-10.0.0.254 range.
+For the “Tunnel Address”, enter a network address such as 10.10.10.1/24.
+The WireGuard interface address will be 10.10.10.1 and the network will fall in the 10.10.10.2-10.10.10.254 range.
 All of the peers/clients connecting to the server should have an IP address that falls in that range.
-Keep that in mind when you are configuring the user.

 Warning